li-valen/calc-final-project/README.md

 # Real-time Object Detection with Edge Derivatives

 This project explores the mathematical foundations of edge derivatives and their application to real-time object detection.
-It includes both a comprehensive mathematical paper and a practical implementation using PyTorch and OpenCV for instance segmentation and object detection in real-time.
+It includes both a comprehensive mathematical paper and a practical implementation using PyTorch and OpenCV for instance segmentation and object detection in real-time with YOLOv11.

 ## Project Components